anaseto/gruid-rltuto/README.md

-Also, because cellular automata generation does not guarantee a connected result, we use the paths package to find a connected component using the `CCMap` method of the `PathRange` type, and then `KeepCC` to keep only on connected component.
+Also, because cellular automata generation does not guarantee a connected result, we use the paths package to find a connected component using the `CCMap` method of the `PathRange` type, and then `KeepCC` to keep only one connected component.
 For this, we need to define a `path` type satisfying the `Pather` interface which provides means to find neighbors of a map cell.